GageBachik/gagebachik/pages/posts/intro.md

 # Gage Bachik

 I'll eventually update this post after my first week of streaming.
-For now just consider this some boilerplate <3
+For now just consider this some boilerplate.